The once familiar woods were unrecognisable in the darkness as the night walk began.

 Its gentle glow could just be seen with infrared torches.

-(More information can be found on the fungi page)
+(More information can be found on the Slime mould page)

 As the group stopped near to a large tree, a sharp-eyed walker noticed there were Harvestmen spiders all over the trunk.
 They are small-bodied, long-legged spiders and can be seen looking for food in many different environments.
 However, this common arachnid is not known as a nocturnal creature but was clearly seen here, hunting in the dark of night?